gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 configure the values of these <code>@EnableCompression</code> annotation attributes.

-<p class="note warning"><strong>Warning</strong>: To use [vmware-gemfire-short-name]'s Region compression
+<p class="note warning"><strong>Warning</strong>: To use GemFire's Region compression
 feature, you must include the <code>org.iq80.snappy:snappy</code>
 dependency in your application's <code>pom.xml</code> file (for Maven) or <code>build.gradle</code> file (for Gradle).
-This is necessary only if you use [vmware-gemfire-short-name]'s default support for Region compression, which uses the <a href="https://geode.apache.org/releases/latest/javadoc/org/apache/geode/compression/SnappyCompressor.html">SnappyCompressor</a>
+This is necessary only if you use GemFire's default support for Region compression, which uses the <a href="https://geode.apache.org/releases/latest/javadoc/org/apache/geode/compression/SnappyCompressor.html">SnappyCompressor</a>
 by default.
 If you use another compression library, you must include dependencies for that compression library on your application's classpath.
 Additionally, you must implement the <a href="https://geode.apache.org/releases/latest/javadoc/org/apache/geode/compression/Compressor.html">Compressor</a>